the-full-stack/fsdl-text-recognizer/outstanding_tasks.md

 ## Now

-- [ ] go through labs 1-3 as an attendee in jupyterlab and make sure it all works
+- [ ] get flask running correctly and using LinePredictor
-- [ ] push clean commit history
+    - [ ] deploy via serverless

+- [ ] make autograder for lab 5: simply use the existing tests for line predictor, and also add a new evaluate function on iam

 ## Next